 Another reason why following the Mediterranean meal plan is not hard is that it does not require you to count calories (1).
 Your main task on the diet is to cut down on unhealthy foods.
-Practically, you need to substitute products high in bad fats and sugar with healthier ones.
+Practically, you need to substitute products high in unhealthy fats and sugar with healthier ones.
 Thus, you will naturally reduce your calorie intake.

 Healthy fats are a cornerstone of the Mediterranean diet.
-These are a great substitute for saturated and trans fats that have a deleterious effect on your wellbeing.
+These are a great substitute for the saturated and trans fats that have a deleterious effect on your wellbeing.

-The main source of good fat on the Mediterranean diet is olive oil.
+The main source of healthy fat on the Mediterranean diet is olive oil.
 It contains monounsaturated fat, which lowers the LDL (bad cholesterol) level in your body.
 Other foods with monounsaturated fat are nuts and seeds.

-Alcohol Beverages on the Mediterranean Diet
+Alcohol Beverages On The Mediterranean Diet

 The Gluten Free Diet